Bloomberg Law can provide you with the resources needed to stay on top of the dynamic field of labor and employment law.

-What is Force Majeure?
+What is force majeure?

-In many commercial agreements, the parties stipulate that certain events beyond a party’s reasonable control that prevent or delay the party’s performance (“Force Majeure”) will constitute an excuse for that party.
+In many commercial agreements, the parties stipulate that certain events beyond a party’s reasonable control that prevent or delay the party’s performance (“force majeure”) will constitute an excuse for that party.

-The party affected by Force Majeure is usually obligated to provide prompt written notice to the counterparty of the occurrence of the Force Majeure event (in reasonable detail) and the expected duration of the event’s effect on the party.
+The party affected by force majeure is usually obligated to provide prompt written notice to the counterparty of the occurrence of the force majeure event (in reasonable detail) and the expected duration of the event’s effect on the party.

-Some agreements may provide that a disruption in a party’s performance due to Force Majeure extending beyond a stated period is cause for termination of the agreement.
+Some agreements may provide that a disruption in a party’s performance due to force majeure extending beyond a stated period is cause for termination of the agreement.

-Typical Force Majeure events include natural causes (fire, storms, floods), governmental or societal actions (war, invasion, civil unrest, labor strikes), infrastructure failures (transportation, energy), etc.
+Typical force majeure events include natural disasters (fire, storms, floods), governmental or societal actions (war, invasion, civil unrest, labor strikes), and infrastructure failures (transportation, energy).

-Force Majeure clauses usually exclude overall economic conditions such as stock market or interest rate fluctuations that may affect businesses or the economy generally.
+Force majeure clauses usually exclude overall economic conditions such as stock market or interest rate fluctuations that may affect businesses or the economy generally.

 FORM OF FORCE MAJEURE NOTICE